Skip to content

 Observation Haki (Instinct/Ken)

 What it does: When activated (default V key), Observation lets you see incoming attacks before they connect.
-A red attack indicator appears 0.3-0.5 seconds before damage applies, giving you a window to dodge.
+A red indicator appears 0.3-0.5 seconds before damage applies, giving you a window to dodge.
+Sounds simple.
+In practice it completely changes how you survive fights.

 Busoshoku Haki (Buso/Armament)

 What it does: Buso is the visual "black skin" effect you see on top-tier players.
-It serves two purposes: 25% damage boost on M1 and skill hits, and the ability to hit Logia-type fruit users (otherwise immune to standard physical attacks).
+It does two things: gives a 25% damage boost on M1 and skill hits, and lets you hit Logia-type fruit users who are otherwise immune to standard physical attacks.
+That second part alone is mandatory in PvP once you're in Sea 2.

 Conqueror Haki (Haoshoku/CoC)